-Any student found to have committed the following misconduct is subject to the disciplinary sanctions outlined on page 111.

-- A. Acts of dishonesty, including but not limited to the following: - a.
-Cheating, plagiarism, or other forms of academic dishonesty. - b.
+- 1. Any student found to have committed the following misconduct is subject to the disciplinary sanctions outlined below.
+Acts of dishonesty, including but not limited to the following: - a.
+Cheating, plagiarism, or other forms of academic dishonesty to include submission of work previously submitted by the student or any other person. - b.
 Furnishing false information to any college official, faculty member or office. - c.
 Forgery, alteration, or misuse of any college document, record, or instrument of identification. - d.
-Tampering with the election of any college recognized student organization. - B. Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other college activities including its public-service functions on or off campus, or other authorized non-college activities when the act occurs on college premises. - C. Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person. - D. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property. - E. Hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+Tampering with the election of any college recognized student organization. - 2.
+Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other college activities including its public-service functions on or off campus, or other authorized non-college activities when the act occurs on college premises. - 3.
+Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person.

-- F. Failure to comply with directions of college officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - G. Unauthorized possession, duplication or use of keys to any college premises or unauthorized entry to or use of college premises. - H. Violation of published College policies, rules or regulations. - I. Violation of federal, state or local law on College premises or at College sponsored or supervised activities. - J. Use, possession or distribution of narcotic or other controlled substances except as expressly permitted by law. - K. Use, possession or distribution of alcoholic beverages except as expressly permitted by the law and College regulations; or public intoxication. - L. Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises. - M. Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and/or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus. - N. Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College. - O. Abuse of the Discipline Committee decisions, including but not limited to: - a.
+- 4. Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property. - 5.
+Hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - 6.
+Failure to comply with directions of college officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 7.
+Unauthorized possession, duplication or use of keys to any college premises or unauthorized entry to or use of college premises. - 8.
+Violation of College policies, rules, or regulations. - 9.
+Violation of federal, state, or local law on College premises or at College sponsored of supervised activities. - 10.
+Use, possession or distribution of narcotic or other controlled substances except as expressly permitted by law. - 11.
+Use, possession or distribution of alcoholic beverages except as expressly permitted by the law and College regulations; or public intoxication. - 12.
+Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises. - 13.
+Participation in a campus demonstration which disrupts the normal operations of the College and infringes on the rights of other members of the College community; leading or inciting others to disrupt scheduled and /or normal activities within any campus building or area; intentional obstruction which unreasonably interferes with freedom of movement, either pedestrian or vehicular, on campus. - 14.
+Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College. - 15.
+Abuse of the Discipline Committee decisions, including but not limited to; - a.
 Failure to obey the summons of the Discipline Committee or College official. - b.
 Falsification, distortion, or misrepresentation of information before the Discipline Committee. - c.
 Disruption or interference with the orderly conduct of a disciplinary hearing. - d.
 Harassment (verbal or physical) and/or (intimidation of a member of the Discipline Committee prior to, during, and/or after a disciplinary hearing. - e.
-Failure to comply with the sanction(s) imposed under the student code.
+Failure to comply with the sanction(s) imposed under the student code - 16.
+Misuse of online resources such as, but not limited to, hacking, viruses, denial of service attacks, etc.

-2. All RichmondCC Students
+All RichmondCC Students

-If the student is found guilty of violation of any of the above regulations, the RichmondCC Discipline Committee may impose any one or combination of the following sanctions: (e.g. 1 semester suspension and 1 year probation)
+If the student is found guilty of violation of any of the above regulations, the RichmondCC Discipline Committee may impose any one or combination of the following sanctions: (e.g. 1 semester suspension, and 1 year probation).